Vanishing theorems for linearly obstructed divisors: Introduction

-If $D$ is the strict transform of a general divisor in $\LL$ in the blow-up of $\PP^n$ at the s points, then $\vdim(\LL)$ equals $\chi(\mathcal{O}(D))$.
 The inequality $\dim(\LL)\ge\edim(\LL)$ is always satisfied.
-However if the conditions imposed by the assigned points are not linearly independent, then the actual dimension of $\LL$ is strictly greater that the expected one: in that case we say that $\LL$ (or $D$) is \emph{special}.
+However, if the conditions imposed by the assigned multiple points are not linearly independent, then the actual dimension of $\LL$ is strictly greater than the expected one: in that case we say that $\LL$ (or $D$) is \emph{special}.
 Otherwise, whenever the actual and the expected dimension coincide we say that $\LL$ is \emph{non-special}.

-It is obvious that knowing the dimension of $\LL$ is equivalent to classifying the speciality of linear systems.
-However, due to its complexity and mysterious geometry, the simple question of predicting and computing dimensions of such vector spaces is not even conjectured when $n$ is four or higher.
+The \emph{speciality} of $\LL$ (or $D)$ is defined to be the difference $\dim(\ls)-\edim(\ls)$.

-In the last century the problem of classifying linear systems was studied with different techniques by many people.
-We will briefly mention a few important results.
-In the planar case, the Segre-Harbourne-Gimigliano-Hirschowitz conjecture, that we refer to as the SHGH conjecture, describes all effective special linear systems.
-On the negative side a conjecture related to the vanishing theorems of a linear system is Nagata's conjecture that predicts the nef cone of linear systems in the blown-up plane at general points.
-The degeneration technique introduced by Ciliberto and Miranda (see e.g.\ \cite{Ciliberto,CHMR}) is a successful method in the study of interpolation problems, however, in spite of many partial results, both conjectures are still open in general.
-In the case of $\PP^3$, there is an analogous conjectural classification of effective special linear systems formulated by Laface and Ugaglia (see e.g. \cite{laface-ugaglia-TAMS}).
+In the last century the problem of computing the dimension (or, equivalently, computing the speciality) of linear systems was studied with different techniques by many people.
+In the planar case, the Segre-Harbourne-Gimigliano-Hirschowitz conjectures predicts all special linear systems.
+This famous conjecture gives information about the Mori cone of $X$, $\overline{\NE}(X)$, together with its dual, the nef cone of $X$.
+For example, one of its implications is the so called $(-1)$-Curves Conjecture, see \cite[Conjecture 3.2.1]{CHMR} and \cite[Conjecture 1.1]{deF}.
+This consists of a geometric description of the Mori cone of $X$: while the $K$-negative part of $\overline{\NE}(X)$, namely the set of classes intersecting negatively the canonical divisor, is known to be generated by classes of $(-1)$-curves, in the case $s\ge 10$ the $K$-non-negative part would be a region with circular portions of boundary.

+The degeneration technique introduced by Ciliberto and Miranda (see e.g.\ \cite{Ciliberto,CHMR}) is a successful method in the study of interpolation problems.
+However, in spite of many partial results, both conjectures are still open in general.

+In the case of $\PP^3$, there is an analogous conjectural classification of special linear systems formulated by Laface and Ugaglia (see e.g. \cite{laface-ugaglia-TAMS}).